Tiling by Near Coincidence: Fibonacci tilings by near coincidence

 \section{Fibonacci tilings by near coincidence}

 In the previous sections we focused on twisted bilayers with identical length scales, generating both well-known tilings and new variants by means of the near-coincidence method.
 We now turn to the role of the scaling factor, without introducing any relative rotation, and use the Fibonacci tiling family as our case study.
-We consider two two-dimensional Fibonacci tilings---one with 4-fold symmetry and the other with 6-fold symmetry---which can be viewed as natural higher-dimensional extensions of the celebrated one-dimensional Fibonacci tiling~\cite{Baake24,Jagannathan21}.
-Both examples are derived from a scaled bilayer construction, in which one layer is rescaled relative to the other by the golden mean $\tau=(1+\sqrt{5})/2$.
+We begin with the one-dimensional Fibonacci tiling~\cite{Baake24,Jagannathan21}, which captures the essential features of the construction, and then show how it extends naturally to two-dimensional square~\cite{Lifshitz02} and hexagonal~\cite{Coates24} Fibonacci tilings.
+Both examples arise from a scaled bilayer construction, in which one layer is rescaled relative to the other by the golden mean $\tau=(1+\sqrt{5})/2$.